Copyright © 2006-2010 Davor Ocelic

 You can find the proper introduction (and complete documentation) on the Linux-PAM website.
 Pay special attention to the PAM Configuration File Syntax page.
 Also take a look at the Linux-PAM(7) and pam(7) manual pages.

-It's quite disappointing when you are not able to follow the instructions found in the documentation.
-Let's agree on a few points before going down to work:
+Let's agree on a few conventions before going down to work:

-Debian packages installed during the procedure will ask us a series of questions through the so-called debconf interface.
+Packages that we will install during the complete procedure will ask us a series of questions through the so-called debconf interface.
 To configure debconf to a known state, run:

 sudo dpkg-reconfigure debconf